 Pillar Indicator Link to Global Results Framework Corresponding SDG Corresponding Aichi Target Definition Means of Measurement Data Source Frequency of Data Collection Responsible Party HUMAN WELL- BEING #6 Number of people receiving structured training Outcome 2:Biodiversity conservation is integrated into landscape and development planning as a result of increased local and national civil society capacity.
 Goal 4 - Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all Goal 5 - Achieve gender equality and empower all women and girlsGoal 8 - Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all Structured training is defined as any organized or formal training opportunity such as a workshop, classroom activity, university program, formal site visit or exchange program.
 Note that data provided by the grantee will be sexdisaggregated.
 This number is not to be combined with the indicator recording beneficiaries receiving non-cash benefits this indicator is specific to training, a key element of CEPF's work. count - addition grantee final report end of project grantee HUMAN WELL- BEING #7 Number of people receiving cash benefits Outcome 2: Biodiversity conservation is integrated into landscape and development planning as a result of increased local and national civil society capacity.
-Goal 8 - Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all Cash benefits include those derived from employment, and increased income due to livelihood programs.
-Note that data provided by the grantee will be sexdisaggregated. count - addition grantee final report end of project grantee
+Goal 8 - Promote sustained, inclusive and sustainable economic growth, full and productive employment Cash benefits include those derived from employment, and increased income due to livelihood programs.
+Note that data provided by the grantee will be sexdisaggregated. count - addition grantee final report end of project grantee and decent work for all HUMAN WELL- BEING #8 Number of people receiving non-cash benefits other than structured training Outcome 2: Biodiversity conservation is integrated into landscape and development planning as a result of increased local and national civil society capacity.
+Goal 2 - End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
+Goal 16 - Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels Non-cash benefits are stated as: increased access to clean water; increased food security; increased access to energy; increased access to public services; increased resilience to climate change; improved land tenure; improved recognition of traditional knowledge; improved decision-making and governance; improved access to ecosystem services. count - addition; grantees complete a datasheet for each community that is targeted, record the # of people benefiting, and tick boxes for one or more of nine types of non- cash benefits. grantee final report end of project grantee